isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_PERF_EVENT.md

 );
 ```

 This syscall will return a file descriptor on success.
+Perf event programs can be attached to any event, as long as it is of type `PERF_TYPE_HARDWARE` or `PERF_TYPE_SOFTWARE`.

 ### ioctl method